department-of-veterans-affairs/va.gov-team/products/virtual-agent/research/controlled-study/controlled-study-research-plan.md

 # Research Plan for Virtual Agent, 5/17/2021

-As a researcher I want to create a research plan so Perigean can recruit the right users for our research study.
+As a researcher I want to create a research plan so Perigean can recruit the correct users for our research study.

 ## Goals